jessicarose00/100-days-of-code/log.md

 ### Day 75
 #### May 3, 2020

-**Focus**: Portfolio development
+**Focus**: Portfolio Development: Wrangle Twitter Data

 **Progress**:
 - set up developer account on twitter
-- started data wrangling with twitter posts project
+- started a project on data wrangling that involves scraping twitter posts

-**Thoughts**: Off schedule due to a super busy week, so spent extra time today working on a new project which involves using Tweepy to querry Twitter's API.
+**Thoughts**: Off schedule due to a super busy week, so spent extra time today working on a new project which involves using Tweepy to query Twitter's API and gather posts from the the WeRateDogs Twitter archive.

-**Work & Resources**:
+### Day 76/77
+#### May 4 and 5, 2020

+**Focus**: Portfolio Development: Wrangle Twitter Data

+**Progress**:
+- finally figured out how to read in the JSON data into a pandas dataframe

+**Thoughts**: After querying each tweet ID, I had to write its JSON data to a text file with each tweet's JSON data on its own line.
+I was running into JSON decoding errors whyle reading in the file as a pandas DataFrame.
+Will try another approach tomorrow.
+Now that the data has finally been acquired and transformed into the proper format, I can address the quality/tidiness issues and begin analysis.